An extension of the L\'{e}vy characterization to fractional Brownian motion

-Since the process $X$ is a Gaussian process we obtain from Kolmogorov's theorem \cite[Theorem I.2.1, p.26]{ry} that the process $X$ is $\beta$-H{\"o}lder continuous with $\beta < H$.
-Fractional Brownian motion satisfies also the property \textbf{(b)}.
-The proof of this fact is based on the self-similarity and on the ergodicity of the fractional Gaussian noise sequence $Z_k:= X_k -X_{k-1}$, $k\ge 1$.
-The fact that property \textbf{(c)} holds for fractional Brownian motion was known due to Molchan \cite{mol}, and recently rediscovered by several authors (see \cite{nvv}).
+Since the process $X$ is a Gaussian process, we obtain from Kolmogorov's theorem~\cite{ry}, Theorem I.2.1, page 26, that the process $X$ is $\beta $-H{\"o}lder continuous with $\beta< H$.
+Fractional Brownian motion also satisfies property (b).
+The proof of this fact is based on the self-similarity and the ergodicity of the fractional Gaussian noise sequence $Z_k:= X_k -X_{k-1}$, $k\ge1$.
+The fact that property (c) holds for fractional Brownian motion was established in Molchan \cite{mol} and recently rediscovered by several authors (see \cite{nvv}).